 - GPS and GLONASS

 - Slightly less agile than the DJI Phantom 4

-DJI Phantom are very well known within the drone community, probably because they are such amazing drones offering unbeatable quality and a superb flying experience.
-At the top of any drone enthusiasts list is, of course, the DJI Phantom 4, the ultimate favorite for both beginners and intermediate users.
+DJI Phantom is very well known within the drone community, probably because they are such amazing drones offering unbeatable quality and a superb flying experience.
+At the top of any drone enthusiasts list is, of course, the DJI Phantom 4, the ultimate favourite for both beginners and intermediate users.
 Coming in at just under £1,000 the DJI Phantom 4 is a very good all-rounder drone.
-Controls are simple and make flying the drone easy and picture and video quality is impressive, with a full HD 1080p 4K camera.
+Controls are simple and make flying the drone easy and picture and video quality are impressive, with a full HD 1080p 4K camera.
 The TapFly feature allows you to fly with the tap of a finger and is equipped with object avoidance sensors.
 It also comes with an integrated gimbal for greater camera stability and smoother footage while flying.
-The Phantom 4 can fly for around 28 minutes and is a must have for all drone enthusiasts, if you have the money of course.
+The Phantom 4 can fly for around 28 minutes and is a must-have for all drone enthusiasts (if you have the money of course).

 - Shoots in 4K

 - Actual flight time is a little less than 28 minutes, instead flying around 23 minutes